farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 tags:
 - Payments
 - Payments SDK
-title: Modulr Payments Rail Alpha
+title: Modulr Payment Rail CorDapp Alpha
 weight: 200
 ---
-# Modulr Payments Rail Alpha
+# Modulr Payment Rail CorDapp Alpha

 Modulr is a payments-as-a-service platform which automates payment flows through one API.
-You can use the Modulr Payments Rail CorDapp, along with [Payments-core](payments-core-cordapp) to make payments using Modulr as a Payment Service Provider (PSP).
+You can use the Modulr Payment Rail CorDapp, along with [Payments-core](payments-core-cordapp) to make payments using Modulr as a Payment Service Provider (PSP).

 {{< warning >}}
-This version of the Modulr Payments Rail solution is fully operational, but is at a very early stage in its development.
+This version of the Modulr Payment Rail CorDapp is fully operational, but is at a very early stage in its development.
 If you are interested in using this solution at a commercial scale, contact a Corda specialist to explore how the development of this feature is set to accelerate and change in future versions.
 {{< /warning >}}

 ## How this works with the Payments-core CorDapp

-This payment rail uses the Payments-core CorDapp to make payments and retrieve payment data.
+This payment uses the Payments-core CorDapp to make payments and retrieve payment data.

 A typical payment looks like this:

-1. The Modulr payments CorDapp connects to the Modulr API.
+1. The Modulr Payment Rail CorDapp connects to the Modulr API.

 2. The Modulr CorDapp extracts the necessary information from the provided ISO20022 formatted message and constructs a JSON payload as specified by Modulr.